Vacuum polarization in Uranium: An introduction

 \subsection{A short tour of the Dirac theory}

 To introduce the relativistic propagator it is necessary to clarify the physical meaning of the negative energy solutions of the Dirac equation.
 In contemporary physics the particle--hole hypothesis has been replaced by the particle--antiparticle formalism.
 Hence it is appropriate to start with a short exposition of this theory.
-A reader familiar with QED should rather go to section~\ref{0807a}.
-The essence of the idea is a decomposition of the Klein-Gordon equation using quaternions
+The reader familiar with QED should rather go to section~\ref{0807a}.
+The essence of the idea is a decomposition of the Klein--Gordon equation using quaternions

 where $\sigma_i$ are the Pauli matrices.
-If we define a metric $E=i \sigma_2$ in the linear space of two-component spinors then for any $2 \times 2$ complex matrix $\Lambda$ with $\det \Lambda=1$ the bilinear form $\xi^\nu E_{\nu \mu} \eta^\mu$ is invariant under the transformation $\xi^\prime= \Lambda \xi$, $\eta^\prime = \Lambda \eta$.
+If we define a metric $E=i \sigma_2$ in the linear space of two-component spinors then for any $2 \times 2$ complex matrix $\Lambda \in SL(2,\mathbb{C})$ with $\det \Lambda=1$ the bilinear form $\xi^\nu E_{\nu \mu} \eta^\mu$ is invariant under the transformation $\xi^\prime= \Lambda \xi$, $\eta^\prime = \Lambda \eta$.
 Clearly

 In the space of anti-hermitian matrices $M^{\lambda \dot{\mu}}$